 Digital signage success

 Digital signage has proven itself as an effective way to grab user attention, advertise and support internal communication.
 Now, gamification can be added to the list.

 Gamification and digital signage are two concepts that support each other in execution.
 Digital signage excels at visually representing data in convenient formats.
 Gamification involves engaging workers with different styles of initiatives and gathering data on their success.
 Like the two wings of an airplane, gamification and digital signage work well together to achieve an organization's overall goals.
 Combining the two strategies provides a business with a system of user engagement and constant visual feedback that contributes to stronger employee motivation, cooperation and productivity across the board.

-/ A. Jay is the Senior Director of Business Relations at Mvix, a VA-based digital signage company providing end-to-end digital signage solutions, including a free cloud-based CMS.
+A. Jay / A. Jay is the Senior Director of Business Relations at Mvix, a VA-based digital signage company providing end-to-end digital signage solutions, including a free cloud-based CMS.
 An industry veteran, AJ has over 10 years of experience in digital entertainment and communication solutions.